Zentise/.github/profile/README.md

 Welcome to **Zentise AI** – a space where creative, minimal, and powerful AI projects are crafted.

-Zentise AI is an indie initiative led by a passionate student developer exploring the vast world of Artificial Intelligence and Machine Learning.
-Here, you'll find small, focused, and experimental AI-driven projects that aim to be useful, insightful, or just plain fun.

 ---

 ## 🚀 Featured Projects